EpicPlayzGames/Marquee-Scroller/README.md

 # Marquee-Scroller
 A Basic Java Marquee Scroller

+## THIS PROJECT HAS BEEN ABANDONED.
+FUNCTIONALITY NOT GUARENTEED.

 This program is a basic version of a Marquee Program i am currently developing.

  > This program was built using Java 19.
 This program is still in development and does not have an official release.
 It does work in its current